tjko/fanpico/commands.md

 Additionally MQTT Client support subscribing to a "command" topic to listen for commands.
 This allows remotely controlling BrickPico.

-To enable MQTT at minimum server must be configured.
+To enable MQTT at minimum server and user must be configured.
 To explicitly disbable MQTT set server to empty string.